I Need Help: UK Resources of Help & Support

 Get help from support groups

-If you have been trying to get clean and sober alone and find yourself struggling, joining a support group can make the world of difference.
+If you have been trying to get clean and sober alone and find yourself struggling, joining a support group can make a world of difference.

 Whether you are struggling with alcohol, cocaine, prescription pills, narcotics, sex or compulsive gambling, help and support are available at any time you need it.